yhesper/books/README.md

 > And Nabokov is my favorite writer.

 ### The Practice of Light
-> Rendering, like Rembrandt, is a matter of lights and shadows.
+> Rendering, is like Rembrandt.